New Federal Resume Guidelines:

 Additional information

-You can add other relevant information, including awards, leadership activities, public speaking engagements or volunteer experience.
+You can add other relevant information, including awards, leadership activities, public speaking engagements, current security clearance or volunteer experience.
 You can also add your availability, the type of work environment you seek and your desired location.
-Even if your interests and desires don’t match the position’s needs, your resume will stay in the running.
+Even if your interests and desires do not match the position’s needs, your resume will stay in the running.